 There is a section below that has more budget-friendly options!

-The Prague City Pass is a great option if you’re looking to see and do as much as possible in Prague.
-Pass holders get free entry to the most popular sights and discounts for various tours and restaurants.
+A Prague tourist pass is a great option if you’re looking to see and do as much as possible in Prague.
+Pass holders of various cards get free entry to the most popular sights and discounts for various tours and restaurants.
+We suggest choosing your pass based on how long you’re in Prague and what you want to see.

 Prague’s free attractions and things to do are just as fun at night!